wp-plugins/tinymce-code-formatting/readme.txt

 - Ctrl+D - Code

 In the admin **Settings submenu** it's possible to **change** these shortcuts.
-Press a key combination in the text fields with the **Ctrl** key included and the text will be filled automatically.
+Press a key combination in the text fields with the **Ctrl** key included and the text will be filled automatically,
 Or you can type it manually.

 Some combinations may *conflict* with the *default* editor or browser shortcuts.